National Grid plc research snapshot

 $50 to $60

-More likely if rates rise, regulators limit recovery, construction or supply-chain costs escalate, customer affordability leads to tougher settlements, equity funding dilutes holders, or NGG loses the $80 support area with broader utility weakness.
+More likely if rates rise sharply, regulators limit recovery or cut allowed returns, construction or supply-chain costs escalate, customer affordability triggers tougher settlements, equity or hybrid issuance dilutes holders, or NGG loses the $78.70 area with broader utility weakness and currency moves against the ADR.

 NGG AI technical analysis